Skip to page content

 Sep 6, 2022

-Novel approach for surgical stabilization of disrupted pubic symphysis in pelvic injuries
+Novel approach for disruption of pubic symphysis

 Life Sciences, Medical Devices